mhviet2001/CI-CD-Pipeline-Java/README.md

 ### User account and SSH Configuration

-All provisioned EC2 use the same keypair `ec2` which is manually created on the AWS console, you can use it to SSH remote EC2 CLI later.
+All provisioned EC2 use the same keypair `mhviet-key` which is manually created on the AWS console, you can use it to SSH remote EC2 CLI later.

 `Jenkins` and `Nexus` use the default user of AWS EC2: **ec2-user**.
 For `Ansible` and `Docker`, you will notice these configurations in [Ansible](/userdata/install-ansible.sh) and [Docker](/userdata/install-docker.sh) userdata scripts: